Neighborhood Block Party Trailer

 To determine availability, please check the Block Party Trailer availability calendar and then submit your Block Party Trailer Application with your desired date.
 Alternatively, you can email the Neighborhood Program to check availability.

 A City staff member will drop off and pick up the Block Party Trailer.
 We ask that you find a location that makes it easy to maneuver it.
-Be sure that the trailer is in a location that it can stay for the duration of the weekend.
-City staff will drop off the Block Party Trailer on Friday and pick up on Monday.
+Be sure that the trailer is in a location where it can stay for the duration of the weekend.
+City staff will drop off the Block Party Trailer on Friday and pick it up on Monday.

 Be Sure to Find the Right Space

-The Block Party Trailer is 7 feet wide, 14 feet long and 7 feet 6 inches tall.
+The Block Party Trailer is 7 feet wide, 14 feet long, and 7 feet 6 inches tall.
 The front or tongue side of the Block Party Trailer also needs to be clear for delivery and pick-up for the truck that will be towing.
 Please make sure no vehicles or other obstructions are blocking it when ready to be picked up.
 The Block Party Trailer cannot be parked in alleyways.